anchorpipe/anchorpipe/apps/docs/DEPLOYMENT.md

 ### Production Domain Shows Preview URL

-**Issue**: GitHub deployments page shows a preview-style URL (e.g., `anchorpipe-docs-xxx.vercel.app`) for production deployments instead of the production domain
+**Issue**: GitHub deployments page shows a preview-style URL for production deployments instead of the production domain.

+- Example: `anchorpipe-docs-xxx.vercel.app`

 **Explanation**: This is **completely normal and expected behavior**.
 Here's what's happening:

-1. **Vercel creates a unique deployment URL** for each deployment (the preview-style URL like `anchorpipe-docs-qkr3z6dgg-...vercel.app`)
+1. **Vercel creates a unique deployment URL** for each deployment.
+   The preview-style URL looks like `anchorpipe-docs-qkr3z6dgg-...vercel.app`.
-2. **Your production domain** (`anchorpipe-docs.vercel.app`) is an **alias** that automatically points to the latest production deployment
+2. **Your production domain** (`anchorpipe-docs.vercel.app`) is an **alias** that automatically points to the latest production deployment.
-3. **Both URLs work** and point to the same deployment - they're just different ways to access it
+3. **Both URLs work** and point to the same deployment—they're just different ways to access it.
-4. **GitHub shows the deployment URL** because that's what Vercel reports, but your production domain is configured separately
+4. **GitHub shows the deployment URL** because that's what Vercel reports, but your production domain is configured separately.

 **This is not a problem** - it's how Vercel works.
 The production domain is the one you should: